Jacob M. Lomakin: Cold War (1946–48) – United Nations subcommittee on Freedom of Information and the Press

-In 1946–1948 Lomakin combines the duties of Consul General in New York City with work at the United Nations (UN) subcommittee on Freedom of Information and the Press.
+In 1946–1948 Lomakin combined the duties of Consul General in New York City with work at the United Nations (UN) subcommittee on Freedom of Information and the Press.
 "Mr. Lomakin was elected as an individual – rather than a member of the Soviet delegation by the Economic and Social Council.
 Members were to be chosen by the Human Rights Commission, in consultation with the Secretary General Trygve Lie."
 “Lomakin’s election confirms that his erudition in economics and journalism was widely known.”
 “A near-facsimile of cinemanful James Cagney, ebullient Consul Lomakin had no battery of deadpan advisers...
 Unlike icily aloof Andrei Gromyko, Lomakin chatted easily with whose near him.
 He called the other delegates “fellow experts” and he uttered such un-Soviet statements as “We don’t need to be consulting Moscow all the time,” and ”I will go along with what the majority thinks. …(when) the subcommission promptly voted – nine against Lomakin – to put censorship problem on the agenda.
 They seemed almost sorry to do it; he was such an agreeable Russian.”
 “Lomakin looks like a member of the Notre Dame backfield and talks like Sir George Bernard Shaw.”
 (Note: George Bernard Shaw was not a knight.)

 At UN sessions, Lomakin opposed the incitement of hostility between the USSR and its WWII Allies, which, he said, day after day manifested itself in various forms in print and radio, and offered to focus on eradicating the consequences of fascism.
 He pointed out that if the media picks up and replicates the same version, then this lack of alternative is in itself censorship.
 Lomakin warned about the unlawful incitement of hatred.
 He insisted that journalists should be held accountable for the information they bring to the court of readers and listeners.
 According to him, “if the media is given too much freedom, they start trading news, as selling tobacco, thinking only about making the most profit.”
 In August 1948 the truthfulness of this remark came to life during the Kasenkina Case.